Gaoyifei1011/WindowsToolbox/Description/README_EN-US.md

 ### Download and installation considerations

-> * The program is built using Mile.Xaml (Xaml Islands), it is recommended that your system version is Windows 11 (codenamed 21H2 / internal version number 22000) or later, The minimum version is Windows 10 (codenamed 2004 / internal version number 19041) or later.
+> * The program is built using Mile.Xaml (Xaml Islands), it is recommended that your system version is Windows 11 (codenamed 22H2 / internal version number 22621) or later, The minimum version is Windows 11 (codenamed 22H2 / internal version number 22621) or later.
-> * If your system is below Windows 11 (codenamed 22H2 / internal version number 22621), there are some limitations to the functionality of the application:
-    The system backdrop cannot be set
 > * [Release](https://github.com/Gaoyifei1011/WindowsToolbox/releases) The binary installation file for the page has been packaged into a compressed package.
 Unzip the package and run the install.ps1 file in Powershell admin mode (if necessary) for a quick installation.
 > * Download and compile the project source code yourself.
 (Please read the project compilation steps below carefully)